danielwolski/SquareRacing/README.md

 # SquareRacing-WIP-
-Simple racing game using SDL
+This program is a simulator of racing squares written in C using SDL

-This program is a simple racing game written in C, using the SDL2 and SDL2_image libraries.
-The program loads a racing track texture from the "track.png" file and allows the player to move around the track using the W, A, S, D keys.

 __________________________
-## SDL2 Linux installation
+## SDL Linux installation

 sudo apt-get install libsdl2-dev